Campaign win: new planning rules protect Scotland’s ancient woods and trees

 Scotland is home to unique and irreplaceable ancient woods and trees.
 Havens for wildlife like red squirrel and pine marten, they also store vast amounts of carbon - disproportionately more so than other woods.
 They are natural bastions in the face of the climate and nature emergencies.
 But they face constant threat.

-Current policy is inadequate
+Old policy was inadequate

-Irreplaceable habitats must have better protection
+Irreplaceable habitats now have better protection

 Scotland’s National Planning Framework (NPF4) and Scottish Planning Policy guide where and how development happens.
 Scottish Government has published a new NPF with changes that will help prevent development damage to ancient woods and veteran trees.
 This is amazing news and thanks to the thousands of people who joined our campaign.
 Thank you if you were among them.